nwang227/BLPLogit/README.md

 Our simulation function allows user to generate mixed logit discrete data with costomized parameters.
 Our test is based on this simulation function, in which we generate a simulation data and check whether the estimation resutls are close to our pre-set parameters.

+## User Guideline

+### 1. Data Preperation

+To estimate mixed logit parameters, the user will need to first standardize their data set for estimation function.
+This process can be done by `blpdata`